paulaldea2/ImageRecognition/README.md

 ## What is does?

-:camera: Image Recognition is a python application.
-The application is using the TensorFlow API for Image classification.
+:camera: Image Recognition is a Restful API.
+The API is using the TensorFlow API for Image classification.

 ## :hammer_and_wrench: How I built it?
-For the backend I used python and TensorFlow API.
+For the backend I used Python and TensorFlow API.

 ## :crossed_swords: Challenges I ran into
 I knew how to work with Python but I encountered some problems/bugs when I implemented TensorFlow API that took a quite long time.